keu/docs/software/airflow-api.md

 To externally trigger DAG runs without needing to access your Airflow Deployment directly, for example, you can make an HTTP request in Python or cURL to the corresponding endpoint in the Airflow REST API that calls for that exact action.

-To get started, you need a Service Account on Astronomer to authenticate.
+To get started, you need a service account on Astronomer to authenticate.
 Read below for guidelines.

-## Step 1: Create a Service Account on Astronomer
+## Step 1: Create a service account on Astronomer

-The first step to calling the Airflow REST API on Astronomer is to create a Deployment-level Service Account, which will assume a user role and set of permissions and output an API Key that you can use to authenticate with your request.
+The first step to calling the Airflow REST API on Astronomer is to create a Deployment-level Service Account, which will assume a user role and set of permissions and output an API key that you can use to authenticate with your request.

-You can use the Software UI or the Astro CLI to create a Service Account.
+You can use the Software UI or the Astro CLI to create a Service account.

 :::info

-If you just need to call the Airflow REST API once, you can create a temporary Authentication Token (_expires in 24 hours_) on Astronomer in place of a long-lasting Service Account.
+If you just need to call the Airflow REST API once, you can create a temporary Authentication Token (_expires in 24 hours_) on Astronomer in place of a long-lasting Service account.
 To do so, go to: `https://app.<BASE-DOMAIN>/token` (e.g. `https://app.astronomer.yourcompany.com/token`) and skip to Step 2.

 :::

-### Create a Service Account via the Software UI
+### Create a service account using the Software UI

-To create a Service Account via the Software UI:
+To create a service account using the Software UI:

 1. Log in to the Software UI.
 2. Go to **Deployment** > **Service Accounts**.
    ![New Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-new-service-account.png)
-3. Give your Service Account a **Name**, **User Role**, and **Category** (_Optional_).
+3. Give your service account a **Name**, **User Role**, and **Category** (_Optional_).
-   > **Note:** In order for a Service Account to have permission to push code to your Airflow Deployment, it must have either the Editor or Admin role.
+   > **Note:** In order for a service account to have permission to push code to your Airflow Deployment, it must have either the Editor or Admin role.
 For more information on Workspace roles, refer to [Roles and Permissions](workspace-permissions.md).

    ![Name Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-name-service-account.png)
-4. Save the API Key that was generated.
+4. Save the API key that was generated.
 Depending on your use case, you may want to store this key in an Environment Variable or secret management tool of choice.

    ![Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-api-key.png)

-### Create a Service Account with the Astro CLI
+### Create a service account with the Astro CLI

 To use the Astro CLI to create a Deployment-level Service Account: